NamanAgarwal18/Project_LIPI-Programming-Language-Interpreter-/README.md

 ## Description
 **Lipi** is a small programming language created by Naman Agarwal.
 It supports various fundamental programming concepts such as variable-declaration, function calling, conditional statements, loops, proper order of operations, and recursion.
 Along with the language there is a **Python** based interpreter to run the code written in Lipi. <br>
-The execution of a program in Lipi starts with the main function which does not return anything. <br>
+* The execution of a program in Lipi starts with the main function which does not return anything.
-Lipi does not use semi-colons to terminate statements, instead it relies on the fact that each new line is the start of a new statement and end of the previous. <br>
+* Lipi does not use *semi-colons* to terminate statements, instead it relies on the fact that each new line is the start of a new statement and end of the previous.
-In Lipi the words need to carefully spaced out.
+* In Lipi the words need to carefully spaced out.
+* Lipi supports recursion.
+* A variable is only available from inside the function it is created.

 ## Language Grammar
 ### 1. Variable Declaration:
 * There is no need to specify the data type.
-* All variables start with a ```$``` symbol.
+* All variables start with a `$` symbol.
 * A variable can hold a ```int```, ```double``` or a ```string```.
 * There are no boolean values in Lipi, so ```True``` and ```False``` are represented as ```1``` and ```0``` respectively.
-  #### Grammer
+  #### Grammer:
   ```enbf
     variable-declaration  ::=  variable-name  assignment-operator  variable-body
     variable-name  ::=  identifier
     assignment-operator  ::=  "="
     variable-body  ::=  constant  |  expression  |  comparison
   ```
-  #### Wrong Declaration
+  #### Wrong Declaration:
   ```python
       int $number1 = 20
       number2 = 20